snaplet/docs-old/docs/06-tutorials/supabase-clone-environments.md

 ## Clone Supabase production data, without sensitive information, to a development environment

 We're massive fans of supabase because it makes it so easy to start a project with a dedicated PostgreSQL database.
-However having a development environment that is populated with data that is close to your production data, still requires some set up.
+However, achieving a development environment populated with data closely resembling producation, still requires some set up.

 That's why we here!
 Snaplet makes populating your local development environments with data and keeping that data consistant with production, incredibly simple.
-The consistency accross environments is rooted in a philosophy we believe in here at Snaplet [Environment parity](https://www.oreilly.com/content/environment-parity-for-rapidly-deployed-cloud-native-apps/).
+This consistency accross environments is rooted in a philosophy we believe in here at Snaplet [Environment parity](https://www.oreilly.com/content/environment-parity-for-rapidly-deployed-cloud-native-apps/).

-In this guide, were going to show you how you exactly do that with your data in Supabase!
-End-to-end, it shouldn't take more than 15 minutes and doing so will allow you to code against an accurate development environment that you can sync with production.
+This guide will walk you through the exact steps to achieve this with your data in Supabase!.
+End-end, it shouldn't take more than 15 minutes and doing so will allow you to code against an accurate development environment that you can sync with production.

 <div style={{textAlign: 'center'}}>